gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

 <!-- Onko tämä hyvä, voisi tehdä kunnon esimerkin myös CVaRista, mutta onko nyt tarpeen? -->

-CVaR model can be created by adding the lines below in front of RJT_objective_function row.
-However, the model has to be built so that there is only one value node.
-Also, the values below are for model with N = 6.
+CVaR model can be created by adding the following constraint to the model.
+The model has to be built so that there is only one value node.
+The constraint with this specific numerical value here is tested and meaningful for N = 6.

 ```
 α = 0.05
-CVaR_value = 200.0
+CVaR = conditional_value_at_risk(model, diagram, μ_s, α; probability_scale_factor = 1.0)
-p, p_bar, p_u = RJT_conditional_value_at_risk(model, diagram, μVars, α, CVaR_value)
+@constraint(model, CVaR>=300.0)
 ```

 ## Analyzing results